Toronto Removed Basketball Hoops From Parks Every Day. Then A Tweet Called It Out

 City spokesperson Brad Ross told Toronto's Star newspaper that crews "would make their way to various parkettes ... and remove the nets and replace them the next day to mitigate noise complaints."

-Then came Mitch Robson's tweet on Wednesday, which made the Canadian city look, well ... somewhat hostile to joy and exercise.
+Then came Mitch Robson's tweet on Wednesday, which made the Canadian city look, well, somewhat hostile to joy and exercise.
 As of Friday afternoon, the video had been viewed more than 1.5 million times.

 Canada's basketball governing body soon weighed in, posting a doctored photo showing the Raptors playing on a basket without a hoop.
 "No rim.
 No history.
 Everyone deserves the chance to play.
 Keep the nets up," it urged.